a2roger/backup/w3_computervision/readme.md

 Sketch: **`pipeline`**

 * The pipeline paradigm in computer vision
-* Image filters to clean up noisy capture frames
+* Image filters like `blur` to clean up noisy capture frames
 * Using native OpenCV (e.g. `Imgproc.medianBlur`)
 * Thresholding to get an image mask (`threshold` and `adaptiveThreshold`)
 * Morphological operators to clean up noise after thresholding and create a clean image __mask__ (`dilate`, `erode`, `open`, `close`)